 Managing Anxiety Symptoms

 If you are experiencing mild or short-term anxiety episodes, there are multiple self-care strategies listed below that you can adopt to mitigate symptoms.
-However, these may not be effective for anxiety disorders that are serious or persistent, and you are strongly advised to seek psychologist therapy.
+However, these may not be effective for anxiety disorders that are serious or persistent, and you are strongly advised to seek mental health treatment.

 - Educate yourself about anxiety

 There are multiple types of anxiety disorders as mentioned in our previous blog post and it is useful to know which you might be suffering from and what it means and entails.
 As you get down to the specifics, you would come to understand yourself more, as well as potential causes for your anxiety.
 I know it may sound like opening a can of worms, and that is not a delightful imagery to put into anyone’s mind, but it is better than being in the unknown and having your mind orchestrating the worst possible scenario there is.
 Not only so, understanding more helps you better manage your symptoms and possible roadblocks ahead.
 If this process sounds like something you need help in navigating, feel free to reach out to our best psychologists in Singapore.